-Table 5.1 Table showing Available Employment Land in North Norfolk (Source: Norfolk CountyCouncil Employment Land Survey, April 2010)
+Table 5.1 Table showing Available Employment Land in North Norfolk (Source: North Norfolk District Council, 2012)

 Although across the District there is a good supply of employment land, its distribution is uneven.
-For example at North Walsham there are 35 hectares of allocated land which has yet to be developed, whilst in Cromer there is only 0.3 hectares.
+For example at North Walsham there are 32.23ha of employment land which are yet to be developed, whilst in Cromer there are only 2.19ha.
 The amount of land designated in each town was influenced by demand, availability and past rates of take-up.
-The following table summarises the situation in each town at April 2010 and more details are provided in the County's Employment Land Report.
+The following table summarises the situation in each town at 31 March 2012.